jjodl/cp4i-pot-public/APIC-labs/GraphQL/ReadMe.md

 ![alt text][pic39]

-This will direct you to a new page that states **401 - Unauthorized**.

-![alt text][pic40]

 You could run the query from this editor.
-However, you would need to input the Client ID.
+However, you would need to input the Client ID.   **Note:** Steps 9-12 show you how to get the Client ID.
+For this step, we will return back to the **API Connect** browser.

 5\.
 Navigate back to the **API Connect** browser window.